-Skidmore Studio was recently recognized by Michigan Celebrates Small Business as one of the 2019 Michigan 50 Companies to Watch, an awards program recognizing advocates of small business in Michigan.
+Skidmore Studio was recently recognized by Michigan Celebrates Small Business as one of the Michigan 50 Companies to Watch in 2019, an awards program recognizing advocates of small business in Michigan.

-This year’s “Michigan 50 Companies to Watch” are a remarkable group of second-stage companies.
-Defined as having six to 99 full-time-equivalent employees and generating $750,000 to $50 million in annual revenue or working capital from investors or grants, these companies form the backbone of Michigan’s economy.
+Companies who are selected to receive this honor are a remarkable group of second-stage companies.
+Defined as having 6 to 99 full-time-equivalent employees and generating $750,000 to $50 million in annual revenue or working capital from investors or grants, these companies form the backbone of Michigan’s economy.
 Representing all regions of the state and a diverse range of industries, companies like Skidmore Studio are known for their exceptional entrepreneurial leadership, creation of innovation or use of innovation in creative ways, and their sustainable competitive advantage.

 “We at the Michigan Celebrates Small Business organization are proud to recognize these exceptional companies.
 They are a tremendous part of Michigan’s success and we are excited to see what the future holds for them,” said J.D.
 Collins, State Director of the Michigan Small Business Development Center and a member of the Michigan Celebrates Small Business Board of Directors.

-In October of 2018, Patrick took over as owner and president of Skidmore Studio after the previous owner, Tim Smith, passed away suddenly earlier that year.
-Smith was at the helm of Skidmore’s evolution of going from subcontractor to agencies, and finally to a direct-to-client model.
-A journalist by trade, Smith also grew the studio’s strategy, messaging, and the inquisitive, human side of creative problem-solving to the studio.
+Patrick officially took over as owner and president of Skidmore Studio in October of 2018 after the previous owner, Tim Smith, passed away suddenly earlier that year.
+Tim was at the helm of Skidmore’s evolution of going from subcontractor to agencies, and finally to a direct-to-clients model.
+A journalist by trade, Tim also brought marketing strategy, messaging, and the inquisitive, human side of creative problem-solving to the studio.

 As time passed, technology advanced.
 Photography began to replace illustration, artists needed to learn new skills, and the company adapted to the needs of the market.
 The scope of services changed and broadened in order to compete with other agencies vying for the same business.
-Graphic design services, digital expertise, copywriting, and brand strategy were added to the studio’s arsenal.
-Most importantly, the company began identifying, addressing, and solving clients’ underlying business challenges—rather than simply providing a requested deliverable.
+Design services, digital expertise, and strategic business planning were added to the studio’s arsenal.
+Most important, the company began identifying, addressing, and solving clients’ business challenges—rather than just providing a requested design deliverable.

-Along the way, the studio continued to innovate around how to treat creative professionals.
-After all, the long-standing purpose of the company was to provide an environment for those people to thrive.
-By providing that healthy and supportive place to work, Skidmore continues to recruit and retain the top creative talent in Southeast Michigan.
+Along the way, the studio also continued to innovate in the way treats its employees.
+After all, the purpose of the company was to provide an environment in which those people could thrive.
+By actually providing that healthy and supportive place to work, Skidmore continues to recruit and retain the top creative talent in Southeast Michigan.

 Skidmore is already imagining and working on ways to partner with or grow its brand and its own products because the company knows they have the secret sauce.
 It’s been able to prove success for their clients.
-So, in coming years, Skidmore will itself enter into the consumer packaged goods industry, either through partnerships, joint-ventures, or directly.
-Additionally, the company is reimagining cultural benefits at Skidmore, linking back to the roots of Leo Skidmore—creating an extraordinary place for Detroit’s best creative talent to thrive, where they feel a great sense of purpose and pride, and are able to live their most fulfilling lives.
+So, in coming years, Skidmore will itself enter into the consumer packaged goods industry—either through partnerships, joint ventures, or directly.
+Additionally, the company is reimagining cultural benefits at Skidmore, linking back to the roots of Leo Skidmore—creating an extraordinary place for Detroit’s best creative talent to thrive, where they feel a great sense of purpose and pride and are able to live their most wholly fulfilling lives.

 The studio is positioned to be a long-standing strategic partner to its clients.
-After 60 years in business, the company is honoring—and still creating—the legacy of previous Skidmore owners.
-The studio is evolving to add the highest value to their clients while maintaining a growing, sustainable business model.
-As Skidmore continues to scale its revenue by 25 percent each year, it will disrupt the focused niche consumer packaged goods in the food industry and is determined to become a household name to food manufacturers bringing new consumer products to market.
+After 60 years, the company is honoring and still creating the legacy of Skidmore owners while ever evolving to add purpose and the highest value to its clients while maintaining a growing, sustainable business model.
+As Skidmore continues to scale its revenue by 25% each year, it will disrupt the focused niche consumer packaged goods in the food industry and is determined to become a household name to food manufacturers who are bringing new consumer products to market.
 In 2019 Skidmore is anticipating incredible growth and recognition as it assembles and the most exceptional team the creative world has ever seen.

-Winners of the “2019 Michigan 50 Companies to Watch” award were selected by Michigan-based judges from the banking, economic development, entrepreneurship development, and venture capital communities.
+Winners were selected by Michigan-based judges from the banking, economic development, entrepreneurship development, and venture capital communities.
 The selected companies also go through a rigorous due diligence process.

 Skidmore Studio will be honored at an awards ceremony during the fifteenth annual Michigan Celebrates Small Business gala event, May 8, 2019, in Lansing, Michigan.